-0.2 percentage point higher than its actual levels.
+gap (the deflationary gap) would have been narrowed and the CPI inflation rate would have been about 0.2% higher than its actual levels.
 Subsequently, in the late 1990s the CPI inflation would have continued to be higher than actual.

-However, as shown in Figure 15, aggressive monetary policy would not have resulted in an outstanding reduction in the deflationary gap.
-44 This is because the stock adjustment pressures and balance-sheet adjustment pressures from the collapse of the bubble were strong.
+However, as shown in Chart 16, aggressive monetary policy would not have resulted in an outstanding reduction in the deflationary gap.
+This is because the stock adjustment pressures and balance sheet adjustment pressures from the collapse of the bubble were strong.
 Similarly, there was a great influence of the credit crunch that resulted from the financial system shock at the end of 1997, so the deflationary gap would have remained substantial through 1998.
-As a result, even under an aggressive policy response the CPI inflation would have been driven back into negative territory once again in 2000.
+As a result, even under an aggressive policy response the CPI inflation would have driven back into negative territory once again in 2000.

-The above simulation indicates that while a more aggressive policy response following the collapse of the bubble would have provided some underpinning to the inflation rate and the real growth rate, its effect would have been limited and just implementing monetary easing earlier would not have changed the overall image of the prolonged stagnation of the 1990s.45
+The above simulation indicates that while a more aggressive policy response following the collapse of the bubble would have provided some underpinning to the inflation rate and the real growth rate, its effect would have been limited and just implementing monetary easing earlier would not have changed the overall image of the prolonged stagnation of the 1990s.